As an Amazon Associate we earn from qualifying purchases.

 Because White Claws are naturally mellow in their flavor, the goal of turning it into a cocktail is to strengthen the overall flavor of the drink.

-Another use of the fresh lime juice in our cocktail is to provide a bit of sourness (think of a sour blue raspberry candy).
+Another use of the fresh lime juice in my cocktail is to provide a bit of sourness (think of a sour blue raspberry candy).
 If you have access to sour cocktail mix, you can greatly increase the strength of the pucker.
 Even more so, if you have citric acid powder, you can get to some extreme levels of sour, more like a Warhead.

 An alternative method for introducing sour into a cocktail that I have not tried yet (but will be looking into) is making simple syrup with the citric acid powder mixed in.